-I am an Assistant Professor in the Department of Geography & the Environment at the University of Denver.
+What I doI am an Associate Professor in the Department of Geography & the Environment at the University of Denver.

-Ph.D., Geography, The University of Western Ontario, 2014
+- Ph.D., Geography, The University of Western Ontario, 2014

 His second project focuses on natural climate solutions, particularly those focused on food and water insecurity.
 He is interested in applying critical social theory to studying nature-based solutions like agroforestry and forest restoration projects, particularly their embodied effects, soil health outcomes, justice and equity implications, and the forms of inclusion and exclusion they create.
 He is also studying the results when conventional climate adaptation projects are uncritically rebranded as “natural climate solutions” to attract aid funding.
 This project weaves together and contributes to the literature on climate justice, critical development studies, and second-generation political ecology.

 Graduate Research Supervision: He welcomes inquiries from prospective DOCTORAL students interested in any of the above research themes or cognate fields.
 All email inquiries should include (1) an updated CV, (2) information on potential field site(s) for high-quality research, (3) a description of prior fieldwork experience (preferably in a rural/agrarian context), and (4) a sample first-authored or single-authored peer-reviewed publication.Opportunities for community-based research/data gathering are possible through his grants on social learning on carbon sequestration and forest-based natural climate solutions.

 - Excellence in Research Award (2021-2022), College of Natural Sciences & Mathematics, University of Denver

 - Outstanding Junior Faculty Award (2020-2021), College of Natural Sciences & Mathematics, University of Denver

 - Emerging Distinguished Scholar Award (2021), American Association of Geographers, Africa Specialty Group